 The Exceptional Baptism of the Holy Spirit

-The baptism of the Holy Spirit came when God first poured out the Spirit upon the Apostles and the text does not tell that this is when the Apostles were baptized in Jesus’s name to receive the gift of the Spirit (Acts 1:5, 8; 2:38).
+The baptism of the Holy Spirit came when God first poured out the Spirit upon the Apostles.
+The text does not tell that this is when the Apostles were baptized in Jesus’s name to receive the gift of the Spirit (Acts 1:5, 8; 2:38).
 Years later, Cornelius’s household also received the baptism of the Holy Spirit (Acts 10).
 Peter revealed that the Holy Spirit fell on those in Cornelius’s house and that this was the baptism of the Holy Spirit (Acts 11:15–17).
 When Peter reported about this event before the apostles and the elders in Jerusalem, he expressed, “And God, who knows the heart, testified to them giving them the Holy Spirit, just as He also did to us;” (Acts 15:8).
-Luke recorded about Cornelius’s house that, “the gift of the Holy Spirit had been poured out on the Gentiles also” (Acts 10:45).
+Luke recorded about Cornelius’s house that “the gift of the Holy Spirit had been poured out on the Gentiles also” (Acts 10:45).
 While Cornelius’s household received the gift of the Holy Spirit, Peter distinguished the exceptional baptism of the Spirit that came upon the Apostles first and then Cornelius’s household apart from the general pouring out of the Spirit that all believers receive upon baptism in Jesus’s name (Acts 10:47–48).

 The baptism of the Spirit initiated the pouring out of the Spirit — first to the Jews and then to the Gentiles.
 Thereby, baptism in Jesus’s name is a result of the initial baptism of the Spirit (Acts 2:2–4, 38).
 The baptism of the Spirit initiates the encompassing of all spiritual blessings from the Spirit (Eph 1:13–14, 17; 2:18; 3:16).
 The baptism of the Spirit is separate from the baptism in Jesus’s name and yet produces the blessings of the Spirit for all Christians through the name of Christ.